-Array spanning by a logical drive combines storage space in two arrays of disk drives into a single, contiguous storage space in a logical drive.
+SNMP Simple network management protocol, the most widely used protocol for communication a single, contiguous storage space in a logical drive.
 MegaRAID logical drives can span consecutively numbered arrays that each consist of the same number of disk drives.
 Array spanning promotes RAID levels 1, and 5 to RAID levels 10, and 50, respectively.
-See also Disk Spanning and Spanning.
+See also